 So if you've got a plan already, don't just cancel.
 First, do some sums to see how good or bad these plans work out for you.
-Read Martin's blog - Warning!
-Axa Sun Life and other over-50s plans - for help working out what's best for your circumstances.
+For full details see our Over 50s Life Insurance guide.

 Get Martin's Free Money Tips Email!

 For all the latest deals, guides and loopholes - join the 10m who get it.
 Don't miss out

 'Living will' is a term often used to refer to an advance decision (or an advance statement, see below).
 Under the Mental Capacity Act 2005, an advance decision is a legal statement that lets you say if you don't want certain types of medical treatment in certain situations, if you lose capacity in the future.

 For example, you may not want to be resuscitated if you become too ill to make the decision later on, or refuse to receive a blood transfusion if it's against your religion.

 Advance decisions are free to make, and you don't need to go via a solicitor.
 You do need to be over 18, and have mental capacity when you make it, for it to be valid.

 It only comes into play if you lack capacity to make or communicate the decision in future, eg, if you had a stroke, accident or late-stage dementia.
 If you change your mind about the statement at any point after making an advance decision, it becomes invalid.
 You can cancel or amend an advance decision at any time, verbally or in writing.

 To make an advance decision, make a written statement of any treatments you'd like to refuse and in which circumstances, giving as much detail as possible.
 If you want to refuse certain treatments even if your life is at risk, make this clear.

 Someone else can write it if you're unable to.
 Sign it if you can (again, someone else can do this while you're present if you can't), and date it.
 A witness should sign and date it too.